 These restrictions, combined with the lack of any dividend payments from the indices being tracked, means that from a pure growth potential perspective, a direct investment in an index ETF or mutual fund is likely to outperform an IUL index linked subaccount.

-However, the downside protection of a floor rate combined with the insurance features of an IUL policy make such policies attractive to investors who are not just looking to maximize their potential rate of return.
+However, the downside protection of a floor rate combined with the insurance features of an IUL policy make such policies attractive to investors who are not just looking to maximize their potential rate of return, but also preserve capital in the case of a market downturn.

 As with all life insurance, the death benefit proceeds paid to your life insurance beneficiary are income tax free.